-For those of you concerned with maintaining optimal OEE (Operational Equipment Effectiveness) this is not only an interesting statistic but it also compliments information we receive from organizations who are interested in replacing their current vertical bagger.
+For those of you concerned with maintaining optimal OEE (Overall Equipment Effectiveness) this is not only an interesting statistic but it also compliments information we receive from organizations who are interested in replacing their current vertical bagger.

 But is replacing your machine with a new one the best choice?
 The answer is that it depends - there are options to maintain, rebuild, or replace your machine.
 While choosing one of these actions may seem like something that should be easy to determine, there is often analysis and research involved in making sure the choice is cost effective and right for your production plan and goals.